-Torts can be Intentional or Unintentional

-- Unintentional Torts: the basis of malpractice suits, i.e. negligence - "The failure to use the degree of care that would be expected of a reasonable and prudent doctor under the same type of circumstances"

-- The plaintiff must demonstrate

-1) A legal duty to provide reasonable care

-2) A breach of duty, i.e. a failure to act

-3) Injury to another

-4) Breach of duty must be related to the cause of the injury
+Torts can be Intentional or Unintentional Unintentional Torts: the basis of malpractice suits, i.e. negligence "The failure to use the degree of care that would be expected of a reasonable and prudent doctor under the same type of circumstances" De facto - medical negligence or malpractice The plaintiff must demonstrate 1) A legal duty to provide reasonable care 2) A breach of duty, i.e. a failure to act 3) Injury to another 4) Breach of duty must be related to the cause of the injury

-Stated differently: Medical Malpractice

-- 1) The doctor's conduct did not meet the expected professional standards of care or fell below the standards of care. - 2) The failure is what actually caused harm to the patient. - A doctor is negligent while acting in his or her professional capacity, the term is medical negligence or malpractice. - Being named in a lawsuit does not mean that wrongdoing has occurred.
+Stated differently: Medical Malpractice contends that 1) The doctor's conduct did not meet the expected professional standards of care or fell below the standards of care.
+2) The failure is what actually caused harm to the patient.

+- $\boldsymbol{\Lambda}$ doctor is negligent while acting in his or her professional capacity, the term is medical negligence or malpractice. - Being named in a lawsuit does not mean that wrongdoing has occurred. - Injury does NOT necessarily indicate that someone was at fault